+Thomas B. Modly

-Thomas B. Modily Acting Secretary of the Mary Barbara M. Berrett Secretary of the Air Force
+Barbara M. Barrett Secretary of the Air Force

-The Military Housing Privatization Initiative Tenant Bill of Rights requires the MHO to provide a plain language brief to all residents of privatized housing prior to lease signing and again 30 days after move-in on all rights and responsibilities associated with tenancy of the housing unit.
+The Military Housing Privatization Initiative Tenant Bill of Rights requires the AHO to provide a plain language brief to all residents of privatized housing prior to lease signing and again 30 days after move-in on all rights and responsibilities associated with tenancy of the housing unit

 - You have the right to reside in a housing unit and a community that meets applicable health and environmental standards.
 (Right 1) - You have the right to reside in a housing unit that has working fixtures, appliances, and utilities and to reside in a community with well-maintained common areas and amenity space.
 (Right 2) - The right to be provided with a maintenance history of the prospective housing unit before signing a lease, as provided in section 2892a of this title.
 (Right 3) - You have the right to a written lease with clearly defined rental terms to establish tenancy in a housing unit, including any addendums and other regulations imposed by the Landlord regarding occupancy of the housing unit and use of common areas.
-(Right 4) - The right to a plain-language briefing, before signing a lease and 30 days after move-in, by the Military Housing office on all rights and responsibilities associated with tenancy of the housing unit.
-(Right 5) - You have the right to have sufficient time and opportunity to prepare and be present for move-in and move-out inspections, including an opportunity to obtain and complete necessary paperwork.
+(Right 4) - The right to a plain-language briefing, before signing a lease and 30 days after move-in, by the installation housing office on all rights and responsibilities associated with tenancy of the housing unit (Right 5) - You have the right to have sufficient time and opportunity to prepare and be present for move-in and move-out inspections, including an opportunity to obtain and complete necessary paperwork.
 (Right 6)

-- You have the right to report inadequate housing standards or deficits in habitability of the housing unit to the Landlord, the chain of command, and Military Housing office without fear of reprisal or realization, including (A) unlawful recovery of, or attempt to recover, possession of the housing unit; (B) unlawfully increasing the rent, decreasing services, or increasing the obligations of a tenant; (C) interference with a tenant's right to privacy; (D) harassment of a tenant; (E) refusal to honor the terms of the lease; (F) interference with the career of the tenant (Right 7) - You have the right to access to a military tenant advocate or a military legal assistance attorney, through the Military Housing office to assist in the preparation of requests to initiate dispute resolution, including the ability to submit a request to withhold payments during the resolution process.
+- You have the right to report inadequate housing standards or deficits in habitability of the housing unit to the Landlord, the chain of command, and Installation housing office without fear of reprisal or realization, including (A) unlawful recovery of, or attempt to recover, possession of the housing unit; (B) unlawfully increasing the rent, decreasing services, or increasing the obligations of a tenant; (C) interference with a tenant's right to privacy; (D) harassment of a tenant; (E) refusal to honor the terms of the lease; (F) interference with the career of the tenant (Right 7) - You have the right to access to a military tenant advocate or a military legal assistance attorney, through the Installation housing office to assist in the preparation of requests to initiate dispute resolution, including the ability to submit a request to withhold payments during the resolution process.
 (Right 8) - Tenants are required to attempt to resolve disputes informally either through an informal dispute resolution process or as identified in the tenant lease.
-If the dispute cannot be resolved informally a tenant may then file a request for formal dispute resolution. - The USAG-FWA procedures for requesting informal and formal dispute resolution processes can be found at https://home.army.mil/alaska/index.php?cID=570. - The MHO staff are able to provide the dispute resolution process instructions and forms and can assist tenants in completing the request and explain the procedures. - Additional details are available later in this briefing.
+If the dispute cannot be resolved informally a tenant may then file a request for formal dispute resolution - The USAG West Point procedures for requesting informal and formal dispute resolution processes can be found at www.home.army.mil/westpoint - The AHO staff are able to provide the dispute resolution process instructions and forms and can assist tenants in completing the request and explain the procedures. - o Additional details are available later in this briefing